 Don’t feel bad when they criticize you.
 You know yourself more than others see you.
 Just keep on expressing your BEING MIMI – you are unique, you are created special.
 Do not be swayed by others’ opinions just to please them.
 You see, it will make you sad and tired if you keep on keeping up with what others expect of you.
 Continue reading “A Letter To My 5-Year Old Self”

 If you love eating tuna or have watched a boxing match of one of the greatest boxers of all time, Manny “PacMan” Pacquiao, then let me take you to this destination city.

 General Santos or “GenSan,” in short, is the Tuna Capital of the Philippines.
 We export tuna to Japan’s fish markets and delis in the U.S. Likewise, it is the gateway to Saranggani Province, the hometown of Filipino pound-for-pound boxing champion Manny Pacquiao, who is now an elected senator serving his 6-year term representing his province.

-I have been collecting gemstones and crystals for almost 7 years now.
-My fascination started when I began practicing yoga for my personal well-being.
+My fascination with collecting gemstones and crystals started when I was introduced to yoga for my personal well-being.

 The great book, the Bible, stated a commandment, “You shall rejoice with all the good that the Almighty has given you.”
 (Deut 16-11).

 This post is not about geographic destination travel per se, as most readers would probably expect, but relates on the lighter side of sojourn and journey in this time and place.